training-mode/ruby/intro/8_procs_lambdas/README.md

 ##Procs##

 Conceptually, Procs are reusable Blocks.
 They *can* be declared and used later.
-Functions that accept Blocks will also work with Procs:
+Functions that accept Blocks will also work with Procs: all you need to do is prefix the Proc variable with an ampersand when it's passed as an argument.

 ```ruby
 squared = Proc.new { |x| x**2 }